 A voter who follows the standard check-in and voting process.

 Statewide Direct Primary Election

-Preliminary election whereby voters decide their party's candidates.
-The top two votegetters in each race advance to the general election.
+Preliminary election whereby voters nominate candidates for members of the national legislature and state offices.
+The top two vote-getters in each race, regardless of political party, advance to the general election.

 Statewide General Election